Nodeclipse/EditBox/README.md

 If there are updates here, they will be released together with [Nodeclipse train](http://www.nodeclipse.org/history).

 ## Themes

+Text Category included `*.*` file mask.
+Remove it for better customization.

 All themes are inside [pm.eclipse.editbox/src](https://github.com/Nodeclipse/EditBox/tree/master/pm.eclipse.editbox/src)